visaplan/plone.ajaxnavigation/README.rst

 Questions
 ---------

 "Why don't you simply inject that ``ajax_load`` variable automatically per BrowserView code?"

-Perhaps we will.
+Yes, we do so already.

+There is a simple ``.views.AjaxLoadBrowserView`` class which takes care of this, and a few subclasses.

 "Why don't you drop that ``embed`` view name, and simply use ``view``, with ``ajax_load=1`` injected?

-Perhaps we will do so as a fallback option.
+We do so as a fallback option.
-But it might be a good idea to be able to do things differently on purpose.
+But some of our pages simply don't work this way
+(e.g. because some necessary scripts are loaded in a METAL slot which is dropped if ``ajax_load`` is found true), so we need to be able to be explicit.

+Thus, an ``..._embed`` view is used, if present, and then the standard view jumps in as a fallback.

+The visaplan.plone.ajaxnavigation package was developed as a drop-in solution for sites which might not do everything right already.
+If your site works fine with ``ajax_load`` injected, you'll need to do less customization work to make it run.

-Probably there are several things which could be done better.
+Quite probably there are several things which could be done better.
 Contributions are welcome.